aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-lists/_index.md

 title: Working with Lists in Python
 articleTitle: Working with Lists
 linktitle: Working with Lists
-description: "Create, specify formatting and restart lists in a document using python."
+description: "Create, specify formatting and restart lists in a document using Python."
 type: docs
 weight: 100
 url: /python-net/working-with-lists/